Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 Here are the main signs of intracranial pressure in adults:

-• Nausea and vomiting may occasionally occur.
+• Nausea and vomiting may occur periodically.

 Benign intracranial hypertension

-• violation of respiratory functions;
+• respiratory dysfunction;

 • disorder of consciousness;